GERSL/pycold-uconnhpc/README.md

 cd uconn_hpc_pycold
 ```

-#### parameter.yaml
+#### config.yaml

-The package relies on parameter.yaml to control parameters.
+The package relies on config.yaml to control configuration.
 Just change it as you need.
-There are seven parameters so far:
+There are seven configs so far:

 - n_rows: the row number of the dataset